Madhuarvind/SmartBite/IEEE_METHODOLOGY.md

 ### System Methodology

-The methodology for developing the SmartBite prototype was structured into several key stages: system architecture design, AI flow and tool implementation, client-server integration, and a framework for functional evaluation.
+The development of the SmartBite application followed a **prototype-based agile methodology**.
+This approach was selected to facilitate rapid, iterative development and validation of the complex, interconnected AI features at the core of the system.
+Given the experimental nature of integrating multiple generative AI models (Gemini, Veo) with real-time database interactions, an agile framework allowed for the flexibility to refine AI prompts, tools, and system architecture in response to functional testing at each stage.
+This iterative process was crucial for de-risking the novel aspects of the project, such as asynchronous multimedia generation and tool-based AI, ensuring that the final proposed system is both robust and aligned with user-centric goals.
+The methodology was structured into several key stages: system architecture design, AI flow and tool implementation, client-server integration, and a framework for functional evaluation.

 #### 1. System Architecture Design